Optimal Transmission Switching: Improving Solver Performance Using Heuristics: A MIP heuristic for

 \begin{remark}[\textbf{Monotonicity Property}] Let $\mathcal{P}_{1}, \mathcal{P}_{2}$ be two instances of the \ModelThree, constructed using the sets $\Ea$ and $\E_{\mathcal{P}_1}^{\text{S}}$ and $\E_{\mathcal{P}_2}^{\text{S}}$, respectively, for each problem instance.
 If $\E^{S}_{\mathcal{P}_1} \subseteq \E^{S}_{\mathcal{P}_2}$, then $z^*_{3}(\Ea,\E_{\mathcal{P}_2}^{\text{S}}) \leq z^*_{3}(\Ea,\E_{\mathcal{P}_1}^{\text{S}})$. \end{remark}

 Given the aforementioned properties, the optimal objective values of the constructed problems are progressively closer to the optimal objective value of the original problem \ModelOne, with an increasing $n$ (number of switchable lines).
 However, our heuristic relies on the fact that often only a couple of lines must be switchable (included into $\Es$) to achieve close-to-optimal solutions.
-To identify candidate lines several methods were proposed in the literature, which are discussed and compared in the following section.
+The literature on transmission switching heuristics develops methods like iterative schemes and MIP heuristics as well as switching indicators to identify promising switching candidates.
+In the next subsection, we compare different heuristic methods against solving the full problem for different test cases.
+We then compare the effectiveness of line switching indicators using our proposed MIP heuristic to identify a superior indicator, confirming results in \cite{Ruiz2011}.